“I didn’t have a dream.. [But I am now] 1 of only 15% who never dreamed of ever becoming a commercial pilot, but is on course to be one.”

 Present day, 12 January 2017:

 I didn’t have a dream….
 As a child of expatriate parents, survival was the default mode, and just as well for me as the more they succeeded, the more it increased the opportunity for me to become 1 of only 15% who never dreamed, in all of their life, of ever becoming a commercial pilot, but is on course to be one.
 I didn’t even know piloting was a thing.
 Come to think about it, it’s strange I never ever once thought about it in all my life, even after getting on so many planes so far in life, and I have been riding those things since the days of that tiny TV screen up on the ceiling of the aisle, and where each kid got a airline goodie bag as standard!
-Heck I even remember foot rests until that became a ‘luxury’ and now reserved for those who pay for anything better than you’re standard cattle class!
+Heck I even remember foot rests until that became a ‘luxury’ and now reserved for those who pay for anything better than your standard cattle class!
 So what happened?
 As I sit on my flight home from my flight school entrance reassessment writing this, I’m also wondering the same thing.
 Over and over again… That and, ‘I won’t be sitting back here for much longer!’

 In the last remaining days of high school, soon to be off to Uni, I had two very different talks from each of my parents.
 To me it wasn’t really a big deal that I was going off, after all they had already sent me to boarding school for a couple of years, what is a little more added distance of University?
 But to them it signalled an ending to another chapter of their life, while for me it was only the beginning.